EnriqueMoran/hanziapp/README.md

 ### Backup and restore

 Use the helper scripts in `backend/` to export or import the entire database as JSON.
-Run them from the host machine and point them at the database file under `db/`:
+Run these commands from the project root (the parent folder of `backend/`) and point them at the database file under `db/`:

 ```bash
 # Export all tables to backup.json